en |

 A Cuba visa is issued by the Cuban government and serves as a means of regulating and monitoring foreign visitors to the country.

-It’s important to note that the terminology for Cuban visas can sometimes get complicated since the term “Cuban visa” is often used interchangeably with “Cuban Tourist Card.”
+It’s important to note that the terminology for Cuban visas can sometimes get complicated since the term “Cuban visa” is often used interchangeably with Cuba eVisa, which replaces the old “Cuban Tourist Card

 Let’s break down the differences: